return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     height of visible portion of plane on crtc

 src_x
-    left position of visible portion of plane within plane (in 16.16)
+    left position of visible portion of plane within plane (in16.16 fixed point).

 src_y
-    upper position of visible portion of plane within plane (in 16.16)
+    upper position of visible portion of plane within plane (in16.16 fixed point).

 src_h
     height of visible portion of plane (in 16.16)